roman/Haskell-etc/README.md

 ### Example

-NOTE: This example uses the `spec.json` given in the intro section
+NOTE: This example uses the `spec.json` given in the intro section.

 ```haskell
 import Control.Applicative ((<$>), (<*>))